pantelisgeor/Temperature-Humidity-Index-ML/README.md

 **Correspondence:** Pantelis Georgiades (p.georgiades@cyi.ac.cy)

-This repository contains the data and source code to produce the results presented in:
+This repository contains the data and source code to produce the datasets presented in:

 # ADD PAPER CITATION